DaniilGurski/u03-compatibility-quiz/src/docs/GAME_MECHANICS.md

 Static HTML, some introduction to the game.
 Contains a button that takes you to to the "How to play"-section

 ## How to play / rules
 Static HTML, some instructions on how the game is played.
-Contains a button that takes you the "Category"-selector, were the players can chose from a category of quizzes.
+Contains a button that takes you to the "Category"-selector, where the players can choose from a category of quizzes.

 ## Pick a category